Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Desember 2024 18.22.09 UTC
+- WIB: Rabu, 4 Desember 2024 19.52.08 UTC
-- WITA: Rabu, 4 Desember 2024 19.22.09 UTC
+- WITA: Rabu, 4 Desember 2024 20.52.08 UTC
-- WIT: Rabu, 4 Desember 2024 20.22.09 UTC
+- WIT: Rabu, 4 Desember 2024 21.52.08 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: inspirational
+Kategori: success